-In today's deeply divided world where discussions can quickly become heated and uncivil, churches need to learn the skills for having conversations about sensitive issues.
-Our society needs brave churches where people can talk about the real struggles they are experiencing—where they can be honest about their lives without fear of shame or judgment.
-People need their church to be a safe place to talk openly about their daily challenges and to know that others will listen and respond with loving hearts and open minds.
+In today’s deeply divided world where discussions can quickly become heated and uncivil, churches need to learn how to talk about sensitive issues.
+Our society needs brave churches where people can talk about the real struggles they are experiencing without fear of being dismissed, shamed, or judged.

 Imprint: Upper Room Books